 In order to do this kind of baking, you have to have the right ingredients and the right tools.
 We carry about 200 pounds of grain under the starboard aft berth (either in vacuum-sealed THRIVE containers or in 5-gallon pails with Gamma-Seal lids to keep moisture out).
 About once a month, I go rummaging under the bed and refill my quart-size mason jars with red and white hard wheat (for yeast breads), spelt (for quick breads/pastries), 9-grain mix (for cereal or multi-grain bread), and oat groats (for cereal, oatmeal bread, and pancakes).
 I then use my Vita-mix dry pitcher to grind the desired amount of grain into flour.
 It takes about a minute, and produces a fine flour with some texture left—not the super-fine you get in store-bought varieties.
 If you run it for less than a minute, you get a coarser grind, which I might want for porridge, for example.
 For pizza dough or burger buns, I usually go with a half-and-half dough, using white and wheat flour in equal amounts to get a fluffier, lighter bread.
 So I carry some white flour, as well.
 I use honey to lightly sweeten, and sea salt, as well as yeast, buttermilk or yogurt (which I can culture from fresh or powdered milk), and butter or olive oil.
 And that’s it.
 No long lists of ingredients with dough conditioners and preservatives to keep the bread from molding.
 I hand-knead, and bake in cast-iron pans which are non-toxic and non-stick and produce a great crust.

 Note for those interested in milling their own flour: we have both a Vita-Mix (2 hp blender) and a Family Grain Mill from Pleasant Hill Grain (hand grinder).
 The Whisper Mill is another good brand.
 Whole grains can be ordered from online purveyors (I use THRIVE or Tropical Traditions) or co-ops like Wheat Montana or Bread Beckers, and purchased or ordered in bulk from health food stores.
 Grinding, then soaking the grain in an acidic solution (like yogurt or buttermilk) increases the availability of nutrients in the bread, and also gives whole-wheat bread a really good texture.
 I order yeast by the pound online.
-My recipe follows.
+My recipe follows, with the quick version following the slow one!

 Tanya’s Whole-Wheat Yogurt Bread